 See what I mean?
 This is a frustrating concept and one I simply refuse to buy into.
-In many ways, I think political correctness is a poison.
-Not because of whom it protects, but because of who it doesn’t.
+In many ways, I think political correctness is poison.
+Not because of whom it protects but because of who it doesn’t.
 Few often consider the opposite side of the coin as they begin to toss it.

-I want you to know that it is okay to confront conflict, but that if you do, you should do it strategically.
-Evaluate the process of conflict and try not to fly into it “half-cocked”.
+I want you to know that it is okay to confront conflict but that if you do, you should do it strategically.
+Evaluate the process of conflict and try not to fly into it “half-cocked.”
 Consider both sides and evaluate your part in it.

-I think the most important aspect is “The Goal”.
+I think the most important aspect is The Goal.
 When you enter a conflict, it is good to know and recognize (and remember) your desired goal or outcome and plan accordingly.
 This is going to require practice for many.

 Remember that you are all special – just like everyone else!
 It’s okay to stand your ground if you feel it necessary.
-Don’t be a stubborn mule though.
+Don’t be a stubborn mule, though.
 Know the facts, examine the opposition’s position and be willing to be wrong.
-If you’ve done all that and you’re solid in your conclusion, stick up for yourself.
+If you’ve done all that and are solid in your conclusion, stick up for yourself.
 Sure, there are differences from person to person.
-However, that does NOT give anyone a free pass to say what they want if they are merely expecting someone else to hold their tongue.
+However, that does NOT give anyone a free pass to say what they want if they are expecting someone else to hold their tongue.
 Equality is equality.
 They should be careful what they ask for.
 We all should be.

-Of course, the other side of this is that perhaps we shouldn’t waste our time arguing with babies and morons in the first place.
+Of course, the other side is that perhaps we shouldn’t waste our time arguing with babies and morons in the first place.
 Sometimes we should pay particular attention to clues that tell us to walk away.
-It reminds me of something Mark Twain said: “Never argue with a fool, onlookers may not be able to tell the difference”.
+It reminds me of something Mark Twain said: “Never argue with a fool, onlookers may not be able to tell the difference.”
 I think it’s a VERY thin line sometimes.